linusjf/BIAY/December2024.md

 True faith in God combined with true love of neighbor produces good works of mercy just as a good tree produces good fruits (Matthew 21:18-22).

 🔥🔥🔥🔥🔥🔥🔥

+### Day 337 Love never fails

+The gifts of the Holy Spirit are not sanctifying gifts, they are for the common good of the Church.
+Of course, they can aid in our sanctification if we cooperate with God’s will.
+But the gifts of the Holy Spirit are not the yardstick, the fruits of the Holy Spirit are what we should look for.
+If I speak in human and angelic tongues but do not have love, I am a resounding gong or a clashing cymbal.
+2And if I have the gift of prophecy and comprehend all mysteries and all knowledge; if I have all faith so as to move mountains but do not have love, I am nothing.
+1 Cor 13:1-2

+So if someone has all the gifts and no fruits they are a noisy cymbal.
+All the gifts of the Holy Spirit should operate out of love.
+Love in our modern-day standards is stripped of its true meaning.
+The true meaning of love is stated in Corinthians.
+Love is patient,
+Love is kind.
+Love is not jealous,
+Love is not pompous, it is not inflated,
+Love is not rude,
+Love does not seek its own interests
+Love is not quick-tempered
+Love does not brood over injury,
+Love does not rejoice over wrongdoing but rejoices with the truth.
+Love bears all things, believes all things, hopes all things, endures all things.
+Love never fails.
+1 Cor 13:4-8

+The best way to judge a person is not with the gifts but by the fruits.
+We should see if the person is patient, kind, not proud, not jealous, not rude or quick-tempered, does not brood over injury or hold a record of wrongs.
+The person can bear all things, believe and hope for all things and endures all things.
+We need to grow and develop the fruits of the Spirit, cooperate with God’s grace and develop fruit.
+That is why St Paul said that Love will never fail, everything else will be pass away.

+If there are prophecies, they will be brought to nothing; if tongues, they will cease; if knowledge, it will be brought to nothing.
+9For we know partially and we prophesy partially, 10but when the perfect comes, the partial will pass away.
+So faith, hope, love remain, these three; but the greatest of these is love.
+1 Cor 13:8-10, 13.

+So let us strive for the gifts of the Holy Spirit, so we can serve the church and also edify our spiritual lives.
+But our focus should be on our relationship with the Lord.
+We should grow in the fruits of the Holy Spirit because only the fruit last the gifts will cease.

+Let us grow in love, joy, peace, patience, kindness, generosity, faithfulness, gentleness and self-control.
+Gal 5:22,23

+May the Holy Spirit lead us. 🙏